diamanka-sn/school_management_edacy/ReadMe.md

 Ensure you have the following installed on your system:
 - Node.js
-- npm (Node Package Manager)
+- npm
-- MongoDB
+- Docker - MongoDB

 ### Installation